mkruselj/SublimeKSP/README.md

 > python ksp_compiler.py "<source-file-path>"
 ```

-However, various compiler options from SublimeKSP's Tools menu are also available.
+Various compiler options from SublimeKSP's Tools menu are also available.
 All of them are set to false if not used,
 and by including them in the command line, they are set to true:

 ```